 Over 50 life insurance: premiums and paying out

-How premiums and payouts work with over 50 life insurance
+How premiums and payouts work with over 50 life insurance.

-Over 50 life insurance is a way to leave behind a lump sum for the people you care about when you die.
+Over 50 life insurance is a way to leave behind a small lump sum for the people you care about when you die.
 Here we’ll explain the ins and outs of paying your premiums and how payouts work.

 What is over 50 life insurance?

 It's a type of life insurance that can help you leave a little something behind for the people you love.
 With us, you need to be aged 50 to 80 to apply.
-It’s whole of life cover, which means it lasts for the rest of your life
+It’s whole of life cover, which means it lasts for the rest of your life rather than a specific term.

 How it works